On this page:

 - Facility Universe

 - Although the Clean Water Act requires all point source dischargers to obtain a NPDES permit and monitor their wastewater, not all facility, permit, or discharge monitoring data are uploaded into ICIS-NPDES.
-EPA places greater priority on major facilities, and requires authorized states to provide more information about the compliance status of these dischargers.
-Specifically, EPA policy requires the permitting authority to enter facility, permit, and DMR information from
+For example, non-major facilities were not required to submit permit or DMR data to EPA prior to December 21, 2016 (phase 1 implementation of the NPDES eReporting Rule).

-- Use the State Statistics and Loadings Search to download state statistics and loadings for each year.
+- Use the State Statistics and Loadings Search to download state statistics and loadings for each year for individual permits.

 - Wastewater releases from industrial facilities that are connected to a publicly-owned treatment works (POTW) sewerage system (e.g., indirect discharges), regulated through the CWA Pretreatment Program;